phoddie/compileDataView/readme.md

 i.values.fill(0xff);
 ```

-> Note: Each get of a numeric array property creates new TypedArray instance.
-Where practical, code should be written to re-use the TypedArray instance.
+Each get of a numeric array property creates new TypedArray instance.
+Where performance is a priority, code should be written to re-use the TypedArray instance.

 ```js
 for (let j = 0, values = i.values; j < 4; j++)